railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 .. note:: Location Structure

-	Each warehouse is composed of three locations: Input, Output and Stock.
-Your available stock is given by the contents of the Stock location.
+	Each warehouse is composed of three locations :guilabel:`Location Input`, :guilabel:`Location Output`, and :guilabel:`Location Stock`.
+Your available stock is given by the contents of the :guilabel:`Location Stock` and its child locations.

-	The Input location can be placed as a child of the Stock location, which means that when Stock is interrogated for product quantities, it also takes account of the contents of the Input location.
+	So the :guilabel:`Location Input` can be placed as a child of the :guilabel:`Location Stock`, which means that when :guilabel:`Location Stock` is interrogated for product quantities, it also takes account of the contents of the :guilabel:`Location Input`. :guilabel:`Location Input` could be used as a goods-in QC location.
-	The Output location must never be placed as a child of Stock, since items in Output, which are packed ready for customer shipment, should not be considered as available for sale elsewhere.
+	The :guilabel:`Location Output` must never be placed as a child of :guilabel:`Location Stock`, since items in :guilabel:`Location Output`, which can be considered to be packed ready for customer shipment, should not be thought of as available for sale elsewhere.

+	In the default configuration, Open ERP uses the same ``Stock`` location for both Input and Output because it is fairly simple to comprehend.

 .. index::
    single: Account Chart